syaning/vida/about.md

 permalink: /about/
 ---

 My name is João Thallis, I'm a Software Developer.
-I live in Rio de Janeiro - Brazil and my favorite language is Elixir.
+I live in Rio de Janeiro - Brazil and my favorite programming language is Elixir.

+I believe that 2 wonderful ways to learn something is teaching (for this I created this blog to show) and creating (for this I keep some projects in my GitHub profile).

-I love open source, learning about productivity, business, entrepreneurship and I also really enjoy teaching what I'm learning (One of the reasons I create this blog).
+I love open source, Linux, programming, productivity, business, finances and entrepreneurship.

 I am also a student of Computing at Fluminense Federal University.